aimardcr/simple_calculator/README.md

-# simple_calculator
+# Simple Calculate
-a simple calculator written in PHP using eval.
+A simple calculator written in PHP using eval.
+\
+I'm new in web development and never written HTML / CSS before so this is probably my first project.